 Once final changes have been made, the advisory committee will sign the proposal as indicated on the proposal template to verify their support of the proposal and their willingness to serve in this role.

 If the major is not approved, the CRC will recommend next steps to the student.
 If the proposal is approved conditionally, the advisory committee will work with the student to make any necessary changes.
-Once changes are made and verified by the Associate Dean and the CRC chair, the above steps will be taken.
+Once changes are made and verified by the Associate Vice President and the CRC chair, the above steps will be taken.

 Managing Approved Student-Designed Majors

 Should a member of the advisory committee become unavailable (due to retirement, paid leave, etc.) the current advisory committee, together with the student, will identify appropriate replacements for the departing member if needed.
 The student will contact the suggested faculty member to discuss becoming a part of their Student-Designed Major advisory committee.

 Students must complete the required courses for the major with a C- or better in order to graduate with the major.
 Any changes to the courses included in the major must go through an approval process.
 Changes that the advisory committee deems minor (in keeping with the original intent and justification of the coursework for the major) may be approved by the advisory committee.
 More significant changes must be approved by the CRC.